Find Affordable College Courses

 47 Yearly Graduations

-Florida Institute of Technology comes in at #8 on our list of the most popular colleges offering master's degrees in military technologies and applied sciences.
+Florida Institute of Technology comes in at #8 on our list of the most popular colleges offering master's degrees in military technologies & applied sciences.
 Each year, around 6,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $42,346 per year, while in-state graduate students, on average, pay $22,338 per year.
-During the 2020-2021 academic year, 47 people received their master's degree in military technologies and applied sciences from Florida Tech.
-About 28% of this group were women, and 21% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $43,420 per year, while in-state graduate students, on average, pay $22,860 per year.
+During the most recent year for which we have data, 47 people received their master's degree in military technologies & applied sciences from Florida Tech.
+Of these students, 24% were women and 32% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in military technologies & applied sciences at Florida Institute of Technology make a median salary of 82,158.

 29 Yearly Graduations

-The 9th most popular school in the country for military technologies and applied sciences majors who are seeking their master's degree is Missouri State University - Springfield.
+The 9th most popular school in the country for military technologies & applied sciences majors who are seeking their master's degree is Missouri State University - Springfield.
 Roughly 23,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,196 per year, while in-state graduate students, on average, pay $5,760 per year.
-During the 2020-2021 academic year, 29 people received their master's degree in military technologies and applied sciences from Missouri State.
-About 24% of this group were women, and 14% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $7,812 per year, while in-state graduate students, on average, pay $6,264 per year.
+During the most recent year for which we have data, 29 people received their master's degree in military technologies & applied sciences from Missouri State.
+Of these students, 25% were women and 8% were members of underrepresented racial-ethnic groups.
+Data shows that Missouri State graduates that hold this degree go on to make a median salary of $82,158.

 #10